Devansh-arora02/System-Threat-Forecasting/README.md

 It aims to detect whether a system is under threat using **data analysis** and **machine learning** methods.
 The project was completed under the guidance of **Dr. Ashish Tendulkar**, Research Software Engineer, Google AI.

+The project was conducted in the form of a kaggle competition, where I was ranked at the **46th position** on a leaderboard of 1519 participants.

 ---

 ## Overview